 The Fast Startup feature was designed to shorten the booting time of the computer after a shutdown.
 Your user account will be logged off and the applications will be closed as usual when the Fast Startup feature is enabled.
 The feature helps to save the current system state in the hibernation file so that the system doesn’t need to load the kernel, system files, and drivers again.
 That’s how the booting time is reduced.

 However, it may lead to an unstable system – your computer turns off by itself is one phenomenon.
 Under such circumstances, you should try to disable this feature.

 Error 2: Device Drivers Issue

-If any of the device drivers is incompatible, outdated, damaged, or missing, you’ll also find that the computer turns off without warning.
+If any of the device drivers are incompatible, outdated, damaged, or missing, you’ll also find that the computer turns off without warning.
 This root reason is a driver crash.
-What you should do at this time is trying to identify the problematic driver and troubleshoot it.
+You need to identify the problematic driver and troubleshoot it.

 Error 3: Operating System Installation Corrupt

 If the operating system of your computer has problems, you can find the computer keeps shutting down occasionally.
 To check whether the operating system installation is corrupted or damaged, you can restart the computer and enter the BIOS setup, and then lay the computer aside.